Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Improved Hyperparameter Initialization Schemes for Optimizers

-Setting the initial learning rate to $\eta_{\text{init}} = 0$ is common practice in warmup \cite{PyTorch2019,deepmind2020jax}.
+\textbf{Initial Learning Rate Selection for Warmup:} Setting the initial learning rate to $\eta_{\text{init}} = 0$ is common practice in warmup \cite{PyTorch2019,deepmind2020jax}.
 Our analysis reveals that the primary effect of warmup is to facilitate training at higher learning rates by annealing sharpness (or pre-conditioned sharpness for Adam).
 From this perspective, starting with $\eta_{\text{init}} = 0$ appears suboptimal, as it can significantly delay the learning rate from exceeding the instability threshold, thus delaying the primary effect of warmup.

 \looseness -1 An effective strategy involves setting $\eta_{\text{init}} = \eta_{c}$ to induce loss increase and thereby sharpness decrease right from initialization.
 We introduce a straightforward search method that only uses forward passes to estimate the initial critical learning rate $\eta_c$.
 The method consists of two stages: (i) an exponential search, starting from an initial guess $\eta_0$, iteratively multiplies $\eta_0$ by a factor $k > 1$ until the loss increases.
 This identifies an interval $[\eta_{\text{lwr}}, \eta_{\text{uppr}}]$ containing $\eta_c$, (ii) a binary search further narrows down $[\eta_{\text{lwr}}, \eta_{\text{uppr}}]$ by evaluating the loss at the midpoint $\eta_{\text{mid}} = \nicefrac{(\eta_{\text{lwr}} + \eta_{\text{uppr}})}{2}$.
 If the loss increases, $\eta_{\text{uppr}}$ is updated to $\eta_{\text{mid}}$; otherwise, $\eta_{\text{lwr}}$ is set to $\eta_{\text{mid}}$.
 This process is repeated until the loss in the next step $L(\theta_1)$ satisfies the condition $L(\theta_1) < L(\theta_0)(1+\delta)$, for some hyperparameter $\delta > 0$.
 For details, see \Cref{appendix:estimating_instability_threshold}.